Disease/Disorder

 Early predictions of outcomes

-Research involving prognostic factors has focused on outcomes after surgical intervention for disk herniation.
+Research involving prognostic factors has focused on outcomes after surgical intervention for disc herniation.
 In that setting, lack of back pain, absence of a work-related injury, radicular symptoms, or leg pain on straight leg raise were predictive of satisfactory outcomes.22 Poor prognostic factors for development of chronic low back pain and disability include smoking, lower level of education, being out of work while receiving worker’s compensation, and depression.1,2,23

 Rehabilitation Management and Treatments